 A Short Synopsis and How I Came to Read This Book

 Amy Chua is a Chinese-American mother married to a Jewish man, and is the mother of two daughters.
 She brought up her children in the strict Chinese style and not the lax Western style.
-All these terms are hers not mine, and if you wonder why I am emphasizing the
+All these terms are hers, not mine.

 This book first came into prominence (or at least on my radar), when someone forwarded me the link to the Wall Street Journal article entitled Why Chinese Mothers are Superior.
-I read the article with some interest, because of course who doesn’t want some tips from someone whose daughter has got admission to Harvard?
+I read the article with some interest because, of course, who doesn’t want some tips from someone whose daughter has been admitted to Harvard?

 But as I read that article with mounting horror, I knew that whatever the success of her methods, no way would I be able to follow that.
 Call Snubnose garbage? make her practice piano or violin for three hours a day?
 Have screaming battles in public places?
 No way would either Snubnose or I be able to deal with the negativity and stress that such a methodology would induce.